Dr. Paul Miller

 Pat is a graduate of Metropolitan State University with degrees in Anthropology and Geography, combining this knowledge to work in sustainable development.
 She has done studies or related fieldwork in varied locations to include Nepal, Costa Rica and Peru.
 A longtime member of AIA, Pat has been on the AIA Denver Board since 2002.

 Melissa Logan, MA

 Dennis Murphy is a long time member of the AIA and an avid “avocational archeologist”.
 He is focused on the study of ancient water systems, primarily in Southern Turkey, and has presented the results of his work at AIA annual meetings and international conferences.
 He holds a Liberal Arts Degree from the University of Calif.
 At Long Beach and is an active member of several European Archaeological Societies (Frontinus Gesellshaft & Deutsche Wasserhistorische Gesellschaft) through which he publishes the results of his studies.
 When not researching ancient water systems he is engaged in the aerospace industry and is currently a consultant on the NASA Orion Mars Exploration Spacecraft program.

 Aaron Theis, MA

-WEB MASTERAaron Theis graduated from Sam Houston State University in Huntsville, Texas in 1996 with a BA in History & English.
+Aaron Theis graduated from Sam Houston State University in Huntsville, Texas in 1996 with a BA in History & English.
 He received a BA in Anthropology from Metropolitan State College of Denver in 2006, and a certificate in Geographic Information Systems (GIS) from Metropolitan State College 2007.
 Mr. Theis completed a Master’s in Classical and Ancient History at American Military University in 2012.
-He has worked in Peru and Colorado and currently works as a technology consultant and private investigator.
+He has worked in Peru and Colorado and currently works as a tutor & private investigator.